 All four years of a student’s academic program are important.
-Students should take the most demanding courses consistent with their abilities and interests.
 The School advises that all students take four years of mathematics, four years of foreign language, and three years of laboratory science.

 In planning an academic program, the following curricular models for each class will be useful: